openSUSE/osc-mcp/README.md

-# MCP server for openBuild service
+# MCP server for Open Build Service
-This project aims to offer a MCP service for the openBuild service.
+This project aims to offer a MCP service for the [Open Build Service](https://openbuildservice.org/) (OBS).
 The Model Context Protocol (MCP) is an open-source framework designed to standardize how artificial intelligence systems, such as large language models (LLMs), connect and share data with external tools and data sources.

 An example conversation is [here](example.md)